SethRobertson/GitBestPractices/0main.md

 <a name="divide" />
-## Dividing work into repositories
+## Do divide work into repositories

 Repositories sometimes get used to store things that they should not, simply because they were there.
 Try to avoid doing so.